gbroques/cmp-ripgrep/README.md

 The default excluded flags may be overridden via the `exclude` option.

-The below setup restricts the completion source to the live_grep_args picker, and displays the default options for the `kind` and `exclude` options.
+The below setup restricts the completion source to the live_grep_args picker, and displays the default values for the `kind` and `exclude` options.

 ```lua
 local function is_current_picker_live_grep_args()